What is an IT auditor? What do they do?

 For the IT Audit track, you should be familiar with and enjoy IT systems.
 At a minimum, we expect you to have an undergraduate-level exposure to enterprise architecture, database design, SQL and business process analysis.
-For the Cyber Security Track we are looking for technological undergraduate degrees with at least some programming experience.
+For the Cyber Security Track we are looking for technological undergraduate degrees with at least some programming experience, understanding of computer file systems and the ability to use the DOS and Linux command line interfaces.
 For applicants who are working in the field, we are willing to accept your experience as demonstrating your exposure to these topics.

 What majors should a person have to apply for ITACS?

-We expect that most of our applicants will have a business degree in MIS, Accounting, Risk, or Finance, or a technical degree such as Computer Science or Software Engineering.
-Other degrees are possible assuming the applicant has the necessary IT background.
+We expect that most of our applicants will have a business degree in MIS, Accounting, Risk, or Finance, or a technical degree such as Information Technology, Computer Science, Computer Engineering, Software Engineering or Geographic Information Systems.
+Other degrees are possible assuming the applicant has the necessary computer programming or IT background.

 Are minors relevant?

-For non-MIS majors, a minor in MIS is an excellent way to demonstrate that you have the necessary interest and background.
+For non-MIS majors, a minor in MIS or other computer and information system focused programs are excellent ways to demonstrate that you have the necessary interest and background.

 What is the application deadline?

 Please check the admissions page for the upcoming deadlines for applications.